ChrisReske/MigraneTrackerWeb/README.md

 I then realised that I could some apply some inheritance to reduce the amount of typing and smoothen the overall design.
 I also realised, that I had not previously accounted for the weather data.

 [Add image]

+As you can see from the inital design, I left out any users for the start, which I did on purpose.
+The overall goal was to create a version that I could use on my own.
+I consider users, authentication and logins as features that would only be added at later stage, once the main parts of the application were working as intended.